All large public events in the New Forest, including those in aid of charity, must comply with recognised safety standards.

 Any necessary advice and guidance will usually be given on a one-to-one basis from a SAG member to the organiser.

-Some smaller events and events that do not pose any specific risks will not require the SAG members to meet.
+Some smaller events that do not pose any specific risks will not require the SAG members to meet.
 In more complex cases or where considered appropriate, the SAG members can meet as a group or sub-group to discuss a case.

 If an event is identified as likely to compromise public safety, the appropriate SAG agency may need to consider action to prevent the event from taking place unless safety improvements are made.
 In this case, organisers will be contacted directly by the agency.